 Date of Birth: March 2006

 Tammy is generously sponsored by

-and/or Senior to Senior adoption.
+Available for our Senior to Senior adoption.

 Tammy is also a special placement kitty: She was abandoned with her kitten at a local shelter.
 Her baby was adopted a long time ago & poor Tammy was left behind.
 A high energy kitty, Tammy needs to keep busy – she loves to chase her furry mice, runs up & down her large scratching post and has a very big appetite for such a slim girl.
 Tammy’s activity level is way too high for most other cats to tolerate, so she may be best as an only cat.
 She has been indoor only since we’ve had her, which would be our preference, but she might be happiest as an indoor/outdoor kitty if the home was in a safe location.
 Some might say that Tammy has a slight case of Attention Deficit Disorder – she’s just a very busy girl.
 Tammy does not show well at our adoption center so she does not come for regular adoption days.
 A special viewing can be arranged upon request.
 Tammy needs a very special person willing to give her a chance.